Ah yes. Chocolate Cherry Brownies. Without a doubt the best thing that ever happened to regular, plain ole chocolate brownies.

-Perfect for everyday consumption.
+These chocolate cherry brownies are perfect for everyday consumption.
 For when you want a little twist to good old brownie.

 And even more perfect for the holiday season! ❤️💚

-The Best Chocolate Cherry Brownie
+The Best Chocolate Cherry Brownies

 I like to make all kinds of excuses to consume all my favorite desserts in the month of December.
 There’s my other holiday brownie favorite, Mint Chocolate Brownies with Andes Mint, and these delicious White Chocolate Peppermint Cookies, which are often in our holiday baking to-do list.